php-fig/fig-standards/proposed/http-middleware/middleware.md

 ### 2.1 Psr\Http\Middleware\MiddlewareInterface

-The following interface is only used for type hints that accept middleware components and MUST NOT be implemented directly.
+The following interface is only used for type declarations that accept middleware components and MUST NOT be implemented directly.

 ```php
 namespace Psr\Http\Middleware;